Skip to content

 Attributes

-Then, configure the Attribute value node.
-Instead of specifying the selector directly in the CSS Selector field, use an expression corresponding to each element iterated by the Loop Data node with the expression loopData.loopId.
-Here, loopId is link, so I use the formula loopData.link.
-Since I want to extract the value of the href attribute from the element, I enter href into the node.
-To export the links to a file, I first insert them into a column.
-Here, I have pre-created a column link and configured the node to insert data into the link column in the table.
+Configure the Attribute value node to use the expression loopData.loopId for each element iterated by the Loop Data node, instead of directly specifying the selector in the CSS Selector field.
+Here, loopId is link, so you use the formula loopData.link.
+Since you want to extract the value of the href attribute from the element, you enter href into the node.
+To export the links to a file, you first insert them into a column.
+Here, A column named 'Links' has been created in advance, and the node is configured to insert data into this column.

 Attributes